PoCInnovation/Workshops/README.md

 * Learn to use Ghidra GUI to be more efficient during your decompilation
 * Solve crackmes and basic CTF challenges
 * Learn to patch binary with Ghidra

+## :angry: workshop-angr

+Following the reverse workshop, we continue exploring reverse engineering tools with Angr, a python framework for symbolic execution.
+We explore the concepts of:
+* Symbolic execution, along with find and avoid conditions.
+* Symbolic data, with stack, registers and static memory.

 # Solutions